Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Cal and its opponents have gone over the current 57.5-point total in three of 11 games (27.3%) this season.

-- USC's games have gone over 57.5 points in seven of 11 chances this season.
+- Cal's games this season have gone over 57.5 points three of 11 times.

-- Saturday's total is 3.8 points higher than the combined 53.7 PPG average of the two teams.
+- Saturday's over/under is 3.8 points higher than the combined 53.7 PPG average of the two teams.

-- This contest's total is two points greater than the 55.5 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 55.5 points per game, two fewer than this contest's over/under.

-- The average total in Golden Bears games this season is 50.4, 7.1 points fewer than Saturday's over/under of 57.5 .
+- The Golden Bears and their opponents score an average of 50.4 points per game, 7.1 fewer than Saturday's total.

-- In 2021, games involving the Trojans have averaged a total of 59 points, 1.5 more than the set over/under in this contest.
+- The 57.5-point total for this game is 1.5 points below the 59 points per game average total in Trojans games this season.

 Cal Stats and Trends

-- The Golden Bears have been favored by 2.5 points or more six times this season and have covered the spread in two of them.
+- The Golden Bears have covered the spread once this season when favored by 4 points or more (in four chances).

-- Cal's games this year have hit the over on five of 11 set point totals (45.5%).
+- Cal's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- When Cal records more than 32.5 points, it is 2-1 against the spread and 3-0 overall.
+- Cal is 2-1 against the spread and 3-0 overall in games when it puts up more than 32.5 points.

-- The Golden Bears have 10 giveaways this season, while the Trojans have 19 takeaways .
+- The Golden Bears have turned the ball over 10 times this season, nine fewer than the Trojans have forced (19).

 - Find the latest spread and moneyline odds for Cal at SISportsbook.